Álvaro López (Chilean footballer)

-Álvaro Fabián López Ojeda (born 24 September 1992) is a Chilean former footballer who played as a forward for Lautaro de Buin.
+Álvaro Fabián López Ojeda (born 24 September 1992) is a Chilean former footballer who played as a forward.

 Career

 A product of the Cobreloa youth system, López moved to Calama in 2009 at the age of sixteen, and made his professional debut in 2010 in a match against Unión San Felipe.
 In 2015, he switched to Barnechea.

 After stints with Deportes Melipilla and Magallanes, he moved abroad and played for Miami United in the 2018 NPSL, FAS in the 2019 Clausura of the Salvadoran Primera División and RI 3 Corrales in the Paraguayan División Intermedia.

 After a stint as a free agent (2020–21) in the context of the COVID-19 pandemic, he joined General Velásquez in 2022.

 In 2024, López joined Lautaro de Buin.

 Personal life

 After leaving the Paraguayan football at the end of 2019, he started a jewelry shop in Santiago.